-Figure 12 shows annual average $ET{act}$ (climate cooling) across Inle Lake catchment, for the 2010 - 2019 period.
-Comparing with Figure 2 shows a clear correlation between high climate cooling values and land cover types that provide a green vegetation cover throughout the year, such as forests and grassland.
+Figure 13 shows annual average ET{act} (climate cooling) across Inle Lake catchment, from 2010 to 2019.
+Comparing with results in Figure 2 shows a clear correlation between high climate cooling values and land cover types that provide a green vegetation cover throughout the year, such as forests and grassland.
 Continuous stretches of cropland, such as in the northwest of the watershed, heat up the most, in particular during times of the year when they remain fallow.
-The map also shows that $ET{act}$ in the large area of primary forest found in Pinlaung, directly southwest from the watershed
+The data also show that ET{act} in the large area of primary forest found in Pinlaung, directly southwest from the watershed, is significantly higher than the values obtained for Inle Lake watershed.
+This demonstrates the substantial climate cooling impacts that can be achieved from healthy forest.

-Figure 12.
+Figure 13.
 Climate cooling (actual evapotranspiration) in Inle Lake watershed, based on annual averages for 2010 - 2019.

-The carbon storage map (Figure 13) largely shows a similar spatial pattern as the climate cooling map, as both processes are closely related.
+The carbon storage map (Figure 14) largely shows a similar spatial pattern as the climate cooling map, as both processes are closely related.
 Overall, more carbon was stored in the east of the watershed than in the West, with relatively high values in Inle East R.F. and directly south from this Reserved Forest.
-Evaluating this ES holds great value for assessments of (changes in) carbon stock, such as required under the REDD+ initiative.
+Evaluating this ES holds great value for assessments of (changes in) carbon stock, such as might be accomplished under the REDD+ initiative.

-Figure 13.
+Figure 14.
 Carbon storage (based on Net Primary Productivity) in Inle Lake watershed, based on annual averages for 2010 - 2019.

-Figure 14 shows the annual average baseflow contribution of natural vegetation in Inle Lake watershed over the 2010 - 2019 period.
+Figure 15 shows the annual average baseflow contribution of natural vegetation in Inle Lake watershed over the 2010 - 2019 period.
 Here, natural vegetation is defined as land cover under one of the following classes in the 2015 SERVIR-Mekong map (Figure 2): closed forest, open forest, woody, or grassland.
-Figure 14 therefore only has values for these land cover classes.
-Interestingly, values can vary substantially even within a particular land cover class, depending on soil characteristics, slope, and (over larger areas) climatology.
-The contribution to baseflow of natural vegetation can amount to over 100 mm/yr, locally even over 150 mm/yr.
+Figure 15 therefore only has values for these land cover classes.
+Interestingly, values can vary substantially even within a particular land cover class, depending on soil characteristics, slope, and (over larger areas) climate.
+The contribution to baseflow of natural vegetation can amount to over 100 mm/yr, to locally over 150 mm/yr.